EWaterman/EWaterman.github.io/_posts/Ch9/0009-07-01-aesthetics.md

 <hr><br>
 Everyone wants their book to stand out in a crowd and sometimes specialty printing options are the way to do it.

 Want a raised surface to add texture to your cover?
 Maybe a foil or spot varnish to make your book shine?
 Want it to glow in the dark?
-(That’s seriously an option.)
+(That’s seriously an option for some printers.)

 Check out [this section](http://www.printninja.com/printing-resource-center/printing-options/popular-add-ons) by Print Ninja describing all the fun stuff you can add to your comic.